Nasiboyussuf/Pitch-perfect/README.md

 # Pitch-Perfect

 ## Description
 This is an application that enables a user to post pitches and view other users' pitches.
-A user can log in to the application using their credentials, post comments and leave comments on other people's pitches.
+A user can log in to the application using their credentials, post comments and leave  on other people's pitches.
 ### By Nasibo Yussuf

 ## Setup/Installation Requirements